- Basic Course Information

-- Define, represent, and perform operations on real numbers.
+- Define, represent, and perform operations on real and complex numbers.

-- Identify, recognize, apply and solve absolute value, polynomial, radical, and rational equations.
+- Identify and solve absolute value, polynomial, radical, and rational equations.

 - Identify and solve absolute value and linear inequalities.

-- Model, interpret and justify mathematical ideas and concepts using multiple representations.
+- Model, interpret and justify mathematical ideas and concepts using multiple representation.

-- Demonstrate and apply knowledge of properties of functions, including domain and range, operations and compositions.
+- Demonstrate and apply knowledge of properties of functions, including domain and range, operations, compositions, and inverses.